tangrams/tangram-play/CONTRIBUTING.md

 ## Local installation / deployment process

-Clone this repository to your local machine, and then run the following commands in this repository's root directory:
+Clone this repository to your local machine, and then run the following command in this repository's root directory:

-    npm install     # Installs Node.js / JavaScript dependencies
+    npm install

-    npm run build   # Compiles JavaScript and CSS files to /build
+This installs all the required Node.js modules and dependencies, and immediately compiles everything.
 You should only need to do once after cloning, or every once in a while when dependencies change.

 ### Building, serving, and watching with Gulp